-The maximum cumulative capacity of executed contracts with a respondent affiliated with any one parent company, or using any one development team, EPC contractor, or panel supplier under the Share the Sun program cannot exceed 5 MW.
-A seller concentration limit was proposed in the original FiT decision, but the new FiT PD proposes to delete this requirement.
-This requirement will be maintained for Share the Sun in an effort to ensure that multiple respondents have the opportunity to participate in the program to avoid a situation in which a single respondent is able to secure all Share the Sun capacity.
+1. The maximum cumulative capacity of executed contracts with a respondent affiliated with any one parent company, or using any one development team, EPC contractor, or panel supplier under the Share the Sun program cannot exceed 5 MW.
+A seller concentration limit was proposed in the original FiT decision, but was removed in the most recent FiT Decision (D.13-05-034).
+This requirement will be maintained for Share the Sun in an effort to ensure that multiple respondents have the opportunity to participate in the program and to avoid a situation in which a single respondent is able to secure all Share the Sun capacity.